amzscout-corp/amzscout-skill-mcp/README.md

 Unlike a traditional MCP server that simply exposes APIs, AMZScout combines live marketplace data with proprietary analytical algorithms developed specifically for Amazon research.
 Instead of returning raw marketplace data, it delivers structured marketplace intelligence that AI assistants can immediately use to answer Amazon-related questions more accurately.

-Whether you're validating product ideas, researching competitors, discovering keywords, optimizing listings, or building PPC campaigns, AMZScout helps your AI make data-driven decisions based on real Amazon marketplace data—not assumptions.
+Whether you're validating product ideas, researching competitors, discovering keywords, optimizing listings, or building PPC campaigns, AMZScout helps your AI make data-driven decisions based on real Amazon marketplace data - not assumptions.

 > [!IMPORTANT]
 > AMZScout provides AI-powered marketplace analysis based on Amazon marketplace data.
 AI-generated responses are intended for informational purposes only.
 Please review the **Disclaimer** section below for important legal information.